 The volume of shipbuilding swelled extensively during the Mughal period.
 During the 17th century, the shipyards of Chittagong and Sandwip used to build warships for the Sultan of Turkey.
 The British navy used ships built in Bengal in the Battle of Trafalgar in 1805.
 After 1971 liberation war, Bangladesh got its first exposure to the international shipbuilding market in 1979.
 Currently, there are around 100 yards at various across the country that are building and repairing almost all kinds of inland and coastal vessels.

 Historically Bangladesh is a country with a very limited range of export products.
 Textiles and ready-made garments have traditionally constituted the bulk of its exports.
-Bangladesh became a ship-exporting country in 2008 when orders for multi-purpose carriers began to come largely from European countries such as the Netherlands and Germany.
+Due to improvements of ship building industry in Bangladesh, the country has became a ship-exporting country in 2008 when orders for multi-purpose carriers began to come largely from European countries such as the Netherlands and Germany.
 Bangladeshi ships are being exported to around 12 countries in Asia, Africa and Europe.
 ‘Made in Bangladesh’ ships have a huge potential in India, Pakistan, Saudi Arabia, UAE, Norway, Sweden, Denmark, Finland, Italy, Germany and some African countries.

 Bangladesh will have a “golden period” within few years in the ship-building sector with both the government and private sector investors keen on exploring new opportunities.
 Observers believe that this is a sector which has all the potential to flourish.
 The local shipyards have so far exported more than 40 ships to different countries in Europe, Africa, Asia and earned millions.
 Bangladeshi shipbuilding is the upcoming player in global market, and competitive enough for the smaller vessel segment benefiting from relatively cost competitive engineers and workers.